barotto/IBMulator/README.md

 The most effective values depend on your particular audio setup so you'll have to experiment.

-### Joysticks
+### Joystick

 IBMulator supports Game Port emulation with dual 2-axes / 2-buttons joysticks.

-If your controllers are already connected when IBMulator starts, joysticks A & B will be mapped according to the order by which the SDL library reports them.
+If your game controllers are already connected when IBMulator starts, joysticks A & B will be mapped according to the order by which the SDL library reports them.

-Otherwise, joysticks A & B mapping will depend by the order you plug your game controllers in your system: first one will be joystick A, second one joystick B, and any subsequent controller will be ignored.
+Otherwise, joysticks A & B mapping will depend by the order you plug your game controllers in your system: the first one will be joystick A, the second one joystick B, and any subsequent controller will be ignored.

 The axes and buttons mapping can be specified in the [gameport] section of the ini file.

+### Emulation speed adjustments

+The entire machine emulation speed can be altered with CTRL+F11 (slow down) and CTRL+F12 (speed up).
+This is equivalent to warping time and it can go as low as 0.01% and as high as 500% the normal speed.

+An indicator in the upper right corner of the screen will show the current speed when different from 100%.
+When the indicator is shown, video rendering will be desynchronized and tearing will be visible despite the vsync setting.
+Sound from emulated audio cards will accelerate or decelerate accordingly as well.

+If capturing is enabled the resulting files will be at 100% speed regardless, without stuttering.

+The speed actually achievable depends on how fast your PC is.
+Keep in mind that the higher the emulated CPU core frequency is, the hardest it is to then accelerate it.

 ### Key bindings